TotallyInformation/node-red-contrib-uibuilder/README.md

 - Tweak this readme as the node seems to work OK.
 Removing the _Alpha_ label.
   You should consider this suitable for general hobby use.
 Production use would need good testing before trying to rely on it.
-  Remember, this has been written just by me, I'm afraid I can provide no guarentees.
+  Remember, this has been written just by me, I'm afraid I can provide no guarantees.

 v0.2.0